 In this work, we introduce an alternative deep learning-based method of haustral fold detection.
-Instead of training on unpaired data, we chose to use scribble annotations as labels for weakly-supervised learning [5].
+Instead of training on unpaired data, we chose to use scribble annotations as labels for weakly-supervised learning [6].
 Traditionally, semantic segmentation is learned from a dataset of images which have every pixel given a class label.
 The downside to this approach is that fully labeling an image is very time-consuming.
 In addition, many pixels are ambiguous and can be reasonably assigned to either "fold" or "not fold" classes.
-Thus, we choose to use scribbles to only label pixels whose classes are clearly evident.
+Thus, we chose to use scribbles to label only a selection of pixels whose classes are clearly evident.

-As this method is designed to be used in the same product as [6], it is possible to take advantage of the geometry models therein.
-Specifically, one model, called geodepth2 [15], predicts the distance from the camera, or depth, at each pixel in every frame.
-We thus combine these depth maps with the color frames, creating a 4-channel, RGB-D input for our model.
+As this method is designed to be used in the same product as [7], it is possible to take advantage of the geometry models therein.
+Specifically, one model, called ColDE [16], predicts the distance from the camera, or depth, at each pixel in every frame.
+We thus combine these depth maps with the color frames, creating a 4-channel, RGB-D input for our model, demonstrated in Fig. 1.